 Off we went in the direction of Auchan a large French supermarket chain.
 It was HUGE!
 It may just be me but a favourite pastime while in other countries is checking out supermarkets.
 To see what other people eat and buy, and omg the sausage and cured meat section was ENORMOUS!
 The pickle section was equally large as was the free from section of lacto and gluten free friendly products.
 Not to mention a majority of the fruit and veg was free flow!
-Go Hungary!
+Go Hungry!
 Auchan also had an entire section for clothes at ridiculously cheap prices.
 (Like 3 pound for a bikini) so naturally I got a new bikini and one piece swimsuit.

 Snacks in hand (muesli bars, fruit, chips and HUMMUS!)
 We were all actually pretty hungry, so being at a mega supermarket store of course there was a cafe/restaurant attached.
 I had a proper meal for the first time in days (by proper I mean I had vegetable that weren’t pickled.)
 Royce and Meg opted for pizza at half festival prices (around 1.5 pounds rather then 3.)
-In case you hadn’t worked it out everything in Hungary is soooo cheap if your coming from the UK and the clothes are super cute!
+In case you hadn’t worked it out everything in Hungry is soooo cheap if your coming from the UK and the clothes are super cute!

 Back to camp for volleyball I was sidelined with the camera as Meg and Royce ahh..
 Attempted to play doubles volleyball, and got there backsides handed to them well and proper.
 The tournament carried on without them, and we manged to find a group of people who were slightly less competitive to play with.
 Sun blaring down, sand flying and hands in the air we managed a good workout for the afternoon.